PathVisio/pathvisio.github.io/tutorials/multi-omics-tutorial.md

 | P12821  | S  | -0.8 | 0.04 | Proteomics |
 | CHEBI:3165| Ce | -1.0 | 0.03 | Metabolomics |

 You can also combine multiple transcriptomics datasets this way.
-If all identifiers are from the same database, then the system code column is not needed.
+If all identifiers are from the same database, the system code column is not needed.

 ## Step 2: Import your data
 * Open PathVisio